openstack/keystone-specs/specs/template.rst

   having to look at additional files which can not be viewed in gerrit.
 It will also allow inline feedback on the diagram itself.

+If your spec has an impact on the HTTP API, propose the corresponding changes to the ``api/`` directory for review along with your spec.

 Problem Description
 ===================